rackerlabs/rackspace-whitepapers/content/email-hosting/email-fundamentals.md

 challenge will be sent to the original recipient.
 Until the original sender replies to a challenge, his own challenges will be rejected.
 In this scenario, these two users can never communicate with one another.
-Additionally, they may never even know that their e-mails were not received.
+Additionally, they may never even know that their emails were not received.

 ### Conclusion

-Hopefully this document has given you a better understanding of the complexities of modern e-mail systems.
-Unfortunately, e-mail is always something of a moving target.
+Hopefully this document has given you a better understanding of the complexities of modern email systems.
+Unfortunately, email is always something of a moving target.
 The conflict between mail providers and spammers can be likened to an arms race.
 Both sides are eternally struggling to outdo the other, so mail providers need to keep up to